 Since we rely solely on the help of volunteers to complete projects, we were not able to complete the perimeter enclosure like I had hoped.

 What we were able to do is rescue two more beautiful souls.
 In May we lost our beloved hen Demeter.
 Demeter was the partner of Zeus our rooster.
 She went broody one spring day, disappeared and found eventually on top of some eggs she had laid, no longer with us on earth.
 We were devastated, Zeus especially.
 Zeus being an ex-fighter, Demeter had been the only companion he had every had.
-Thankfully, just a few weeks after the loss, another sanctuary sent us Leda.
+Thankfully, just a few weeks after the loss, another sanctuary helped facilitate the rescue of Leda.
 Leda and Zeus became quick lovers and are living their free range (within our enclosed orchard) life searching for bugs, sun bathing, hanging out on their “porch” and begging for sunflower seeds to be thrown over the fence at meal times.

 Last December, we took in a female ewe, Fred.
 She had been traumatized and was having some emotional and mental challenges.
 We don’t know how long it had been since she had been with other sheep but I had been on the lookout for a sheep friend to rescue.
 I was forwarded a Facebook post in a local farm group about a young blind and deaf lamb that needed a home, or else he would have been culled.
 He was found alone, starving with pneumonia in a pasture.
 He was only 6 weeks old and was rejected by his mother.
 After a few calls to vet friends and other sanctuaries, I got educated enough on the care of a lamb to feel comfortable enough with taking him in.
 We named him Harry, after Harry Potter.
 Harry is now eight months old, had regained his sight and hearing and is thriving.
 Most importantly, he and Fred are best friends.